dr-ian-finn/Machine-Learning-Algorithms/README.md

 2. **Clustering**
 3. **Others**: This folder contains notebooks for binary decision trees and Local Sensitivity Hashing (LSH).

-The data used in these notebooks can be found in the **Data** folder in csv format.
-The *images* data used in the **Gaussian Mixture Models with EM** notebook is available upon request.
+The data used in these notebooks can be found in the **Data** folder in csv format, except for the *images* dataset used in the **Gaussian Mixture Models with EM** notebook, which is available upon request.